 I grew up in the Loire Valley, so my family didn't venture as far as the French Riviera for our summer beach vacation.
 We tended to head to the expansive sandy beaches of the Normandy coast, or to the beautiful Saint-Malo in Brittany.
-I was actually in my late 20s and seven months pregnant the first time I visited the Côte d'Azur.
+I was actually in my late 20s the first time I visited the Côte d'Azur.
 Guillaume and I had just started France Just For You and we wanted to visit the regions in France that we hadn't been to before.
-It was a long but scenic road trip through the winding mountain roads as we headed to the warmth of the Mediterranean.
+It was a long, scenic road trip through the winding mountain roads as we headed to the warmth of the Mediterranean.

-Truth be told, my first impression of Nice, our first port of call, was a little disappointing.
+My first impression of Nice, our first port of call, was a little disappointing.
 After all the hype, I had at least expected a sandy beach.
 But that night, as if to compensate for the pebbles, the silvery water beckoned, inviting me to discover its secret - that even in this part of France in October, the sea is warm enough for a peaceful moonlit swim.
-Had I been too quick to judge?
+Maybe I had been too quick to judge...

 The French Riviera stretches from the Italian border, through the microstate of Monaco, to the glamorous beach resorts of Nice, Cannes and St Tropez.
 Historically and presently, the French Riviera tends to be known as the playground of the rich and famous.
 Also known as the Côte d'Azur, it has been the destination of choice for royalty from Britain to Hollywood for more than 100 years.
 The glitz and glamor of the French Riviera had always seemed quite far removed from the reality of everyday life in France.